 - Social media

 - Sensitive information

 On the other hand, autocomplete can be useful in applications like:

-Autocomplete functionality can be disabled for the login forms using a HTML attribute:
+The autocomplete functionality can be disabled for the username input in sign-in forms using the autocomplete HTML attribute: